DeepSOIC/fir_crossover_design/README.md

 * `remez`, which seems to actually be [Parks-McClellan filter design algorithm](https://en.wikipedia.org/wiki/Parks%E2%80%93McClellan_filter_design_algorithm)
 * least-squares algorithm `firls`

-The window method lets me choose a window to tame side-lobes caused by cropping the sinc function by the filter length.
+The window method lets me choose a window to tame side-lobes (spectral leakage) caused by the cropping of the sinc function by the filter length.
-There is a ton of filters to choose from, and i had a hard time finding out how each one will affect the crossover, so i did it the easy way - computed them all, and plotted their spectra.
+There is a ton of windows to choose from, and i had a hard time finding out how each one will affect the crossover, so i did it the easy way - computed them all, and plotted their spectra.
 All of them are in 'gallery' directory of the repo, here come a few of them.

 First is "boxcar", which is no window at all - steepest crossover but high leakage (though, it can get even steeper!)